William Lamb, 2nd Viscount Melbourne: Blackmail

 The next year, Melbourne was once again involved in a sex scandal.
-This time, he was the victim of attempted blackmail from the husband of a close friend, the society beauty and author Caroline Norton.
-The husband demanded £1,400, and when he was turned down, he accused Melbourne of having an affair with his wife.
+This time, he was the victim of attempted blackmail from George Chapple Norton, the husband of the society beauty and author Caroline Norton.
+George Norton demanded £1,400, and when he was turned down, he accused Melbourne of having an affair with his wife.
 At that time, such a scandal would have been enough to derail a major politician and so it is a measure of the respect that contemporaries had for his integrity that Melbourne's government did not fall.
 The King and the Duke of Wellington urged him to stay on as prime minister.
 After Norton failed in court, Melbourne was vindicated, but he stopped seeing Caroline Norton.

 Further scandal

 As the historian Boyd Hilton concludes, "it is irrefutable that Melbourne's personal life was problematic.
 Spanking sessions with aristocratic ladies were harmless, not so the whippings administered to orphan girls taken into his household as objects of charity".